nebari-dev/nebari/docs/source/installation/configuration.md

 Control the amount of storage allocated to shared filesystems.

-> Note: when the storage size is changed, in most providers it will
+> NOTE 1: when the storage size is changed, for most providers it will
 > automatically delete (!) the previous storage place.
+> NOTE 2: changing the storage size on an AWS deployment after the initial
+> deployment can be especially tricky so it might be worthwhile padding
+> these storage sizes.

 ```yaml
 storage: